Ngoguey42/gogonet/README.md

 I found `end of frozen phase`, `bomb planted`, `bomb exploded` and `bomb defused` to be the easiest events to tag on a `vod`.
 Things like `begining of frozen phase` or `player death` don't have clear visual clues.

-Manually reaching a frame-perfect co-registration is impossible, so I will still have to be careful about some details like players death and their disapearance from the minimap.
+Manually reaching a frame-perfect co-registration is impossible, so I will still have to be careful about some details like players death or players disconnection and their disapearance from the minimap.

 ### Script: [plot_time_coregistration.py](plot_time_coregistration.py)
 Using this script I can check the validity of the co-registration on the events that I haven't manually tagged.